josephchigiz/softengine/Practice/htmlprac.md

 ````html
 <Body>........</Body>
 ````
+***Keep in Mind that the element is made up of the opening tag, the content, and the closing tag.**

 - There are also empty elements e.g ````<Br>````
 - At the beginning of a html file, we need to put the declaration:
   ````html